Rome, Open City: Development

 By the end of World War II, Rossellini had abandoned the film Desiderio, as conditions made it impossible to complete (though it was later finished by Marcello Pagliero in 1946 and disowned by Rossellini).
 By 1944, there was virtually no film industry in Italy, and the origins of the film's initial funding are unclear.
-Rossellini had initially planned a documentary titled Storie di ieri on the subject of Don Pieto Morosini, a Catholic priest who had been shot by the Nazis for helping the partisan movement in Italy, and began meeting with a number of screenwriters in Rome shortly after Germany abandoned the city.
+Rossellini had initially planned a documentary titled Storie di ieri on the subject of Don Pietro Morosini, a Catholic priest who had been shot by the Nazis for helping the partisan movement in Italy, and began meeting with a number of screenwriters in Rome shortly after Germany abandoned the city.
 Federico Fellini was initially uninterested in joining, as he had disapproved of partisan action during the occupation.

 Production

 The Nazis abandoned Rome on June 4, 1944; the Allies occupied the undefended city the next day.
 Shooting for the film began in January 1945 under precarious conditions, with its style developing from circumstance.
 The facilities at Cinecittà Studios were unavailable at the time, as they had been damaged in the war and were then currently requisitioned by Allied forces to house displaced persons.

 Aldo Venturini, a wool merchant with some capital to invest, was involved in financing the film.
 After a few days of shooting production had stopped due to lack of cash, and Rossellini convinced Venturini to complete the film as a producer, arguing that it was the only way to safeguard his investment.

 New Yorker Rod E. Geiger, a soldier in the Signal Corps who eventually became instrumental in the movie's global success, met Rosselini at a point when the production was out of film.
 Geiger had access to film - short-ends and complete rolls that might have become fogged, scratched, or otherwise deemed unfit for use - that the Signal Corps regularly threw away.
 He provided enough of this stock for the picture to be completed.

 In order to authentically portray the hardships and poverty of life in Rome under the occupation Rossellini hired mostly non-professional actors; a few exceptions included established stars Fabrizi and Anna Magnani.
 According to Rossellini, "the situation of the moment guided by my own and the actors' moods and perspectives" dictated what was shot, and he relied more on improvisation than on a script.
 He also stated that the work was "a film about fear, the fear felt by all of us but by me in particular.
 I too had to go into hiding.
 I too was on the run.
 I had friends who were captured and killed."
 Rossellini relied on traditional devices of melodrama, such as identification of the film's central characters and a clear distinction between the primary good and evil ones.
 Only four interior sets were constructed for the more important locations of the film.
 Production ended in June 1945.